junxit/us-congress-bills-114/metadata.md

 - 2015-02-26 — Introduced in Senate
 - 2015-02-26 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2015-03-04 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2015-05-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 114-36.
+- 2015-05-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 114-36.
+- 2015-05-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 68.